Prepare for external corporate audit in the US

 - Reduce risk of negative audit opinion;

-- Prepare documents in accordance with GAAP, SEC or PCAOB standards;
+- Prepare documents in accordance with GAAP, SEC or PCAOB standards, ensuring alignment with external audit best practices;

 - Prevent loss of investor or partner trust;